DavidWidjaja-137/finance_tracker/readme.md

 A simple finance tracker for personal savings, investments, and expenditures.

 ## Features in Development
-- I want to only display a filtered selection of transactions and transaction mappings.
-When a page is loaded, no transactions or mappings should be loaded.
-There should be a form to select appropriate filters.
-When the form is submitted, a GET request reloads the page with search parameters to load the appropriate records.
 - A single transaction mapping, when first created by a transaction, can be in an unreconciled state.
 Have a filtered list of all unreconciled parameters, which can be selected in a form.
 When the form is submitted, display all the transactions associated with that mapping.
 Another form allows the transaction